Naultinus: Taxonomy

-Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Naultinus.

 Defining what constitutes a species among different populations within this genus has proved difficult and is still a matter of some scientific debate.
-Genetic evidence suggests that all nine species share an ancestor which is "very recent" in deep time terms and that hybridization between them is actually quite common.
-All species will interbreed in the wild, which has led some biologists to reject the notion of multiple Naultinus species in the first place and to instead view each "species" as a separate "race" or subspecies of a single, very widespread species of this genus.
-However, there are many clear differences between recognized species in colouration, breeding times and even scale morphology.
-Many neighbouring species have slightly different mating seasons and behaviour, which is thought to explain why the species maintain their differences despite "strong reproductive compatibility".
+Genetic evidence suggests that all nine species share an ancestor which is "very recent" in deep time terms and that hybridization between them is quite common.
+All species will interbreed in the wild, which has led some biologists to reject the notion of multiple Naultinus species and to instead view each "species" as a separate "race" or subspecies of a single, widespread species of this genus.
+However, there are a number of clear differences between recognized species in colouration, breeding times and even scale morphology.
+Multiple neighbouring species have slightly different mating seasons and behaviour, which is thought to explain why the species maintain their differences despite "strong reproductive compatibility".
 These differences are the basis for the present consensus in the scientific community that Nautilnus is constituted of nine species instead of nine races of a single species.

 Genetically speaking, the jewelled gecko (N. gemmeus) of the southern South Island is the most genetically distinct of the recognized species.
 In fact, it is thought that this species is the one that is ancestral to all other species in the genus.
 There are three distinct populations of N. gemmeus in Southland, Otago and Canterbury, differentiated by coloration and the time of their breeding seasons.
 In addition to recognizing gemmeus as one of a number of separate species within the genus, some biologists think that the three different populations of this species should be elevated to subspecies status to place more emphasis on their conservation management.